The responsible company for this website is:

 With the data obtained in this way, we create a user profile to tailor the newsletter to your interests.
 In doing so, when you read the newsletter, we record which links you click on in the newsletter and deduce your interests from it.
 We link this data to the actions you take on our websites.
 The purpose of this processing is to improve the quality of the newsletter, to optimize our offers and to delete recipients who do not read our newsletters.
 The legal basis for processing is Art.
 6 (1) lit. f GDPR (if applicable).

 This tracking will not occur if you have disabled the display of images by default in your e-mail program.
 In this case the newsletter will not be displayed completely and you may not be able to use all the features.
 As soon as you have the pictures displayed, the just described tracking is activated.

 You have the right for reasons that arise from your particular situation, at any time based on Art.
-6 Abs.1 lit. f GDPR to object to the processing of your personal data.
+6 Abs.1 lit. f GDPR (if appliable) to object to the processing of your personal data.

 The links below will tell you how to manage (and disable) cookies on major browsers:

 - Chrome Browser: https://support.google.com/accounts/answer/61416?hl=de